 A good way to judge whether you are getting a good deal is to compare the total your recipient will receive once your transfer has been made.

 To make an international bank transfer, you’ll need to input your recipient’s name, their bank account number and sort code, and the sum you are sending.
-In some cases, you may also need to provide some further verification of your identity such as uploading a photo of your driving licence.
+In some cases, you may also need to provide some further verification of your identity, such as uploading a photo of your driving licence.

-Once all your details are correct and you’ve entered the sum you are sending, you can initiate your transfer.
+Once all your details are correct and you’ve entered the sum you send, you can initiate your transfer.
 If you’ve opted to make your transfer with your bank, you may need to wait up to 5 working days for confirmation that your recipient has received the funds, whilst using a provider may take a matter of minutes, up to a couple of working days.